-Article by Brenley Merritt, Trainer-in-Training for Valor K9 Academy – Chattanooga
+Article by Brenley Merritt, Trainer for Valor K9 Academy – Chattanooga

 There are plenty of emergencies your dog may have, but bloating is one of the deadliest.
 This condition can emerge rapidly and without warning.
 We want to make sure you know more about this dangerous canine condition so you can respond accordingly and possibly save your dog’s life!

 Bloat is officially called gastric dilatation-volvulus (GDV).
 It is when gas, food, or fluids fills the dog’s stomach, causing it to expand and rotate and twist inside the body.
 As it turns and grows, it puts pressure on the organs, such as the heart and spleen.
 This begins to decrease blood flow to the heart and stomach lining, cutting off circulation, and this causes the dog to go into shock.

 How does it happen?

 Bloating typically happens after a dog has had a large meal and then exercises shortly after eating.
 However, that is not the only cause of bloat.
 Bloating could also be caused by eating very quickly, drinking too much water in one sitting, eating from a raised food bowl, and genetic factors.
 It can occur at any age but most often happens in middle-aged dogs.
 Bloating occurs primarily in large and giant dogs with deep chests and narrow waists.
 Great Danes have a more likely chance of bloating, but some other breeds are German Shepherds, Labrador and Golden Retrievers, Weimaraners, Setter breeds, and Standard Poodles.
 Though you must remember, it can happen to any dog, even small dogs like Chihuahuas and Dachshunds are at risk.